tmaczynski/AsyncUsageAnalyzers/DontUseThreadSleepInAsyncCode.md

 ## Cause

-System.Threading.Thread.Sleep() method is called in the async code (i.e. asynchronous method, anonymous function or anonymous method).
+System.Threading.Thread.Sleep() method is called in the async code (i.e. asynchronous method, asynchronous anonymous function or asynchronous anonymous method).

 ## Rule description

-System.Threading.Thread.Sleep() method is called in the async code.
+System.Threading.Thread.Sleep() method is called in the asynchronous code.
-The code is not optimal - the thread that is sleeping cannot execute any other task.
+The code is not optimal - the thread that is sleeping cannot execute any other tasks.

 ## How to fix violations